Key Questions Answered

 When it comes to stock trading, CNN’s Fear and Greed index is a widely used and recognized reference for traders.
 The index displays results on a scale of 0 to 100, with 0 being when traders are most alarmed and 100 when they’re most voracious.
 When market participants are greedy, stock prices tend to rise.
 When participants are fearful, large sell-offs lead to corresponding drops in prices.

-How are Fear and Greed Measured in Traditional Markets?
+How are Fear and Greed Calculated in Traditional Markets?

 Generally, the traditional fear and greed index is composed of six key indicators: